cheng-kang/vuewild/README.md

       asObject: true,
       // optionally provide the cancelCallback
       cancelCallback: function () {},
-      // this is called once the data has been retrieved from firebase
+      // this is called once the data has been retrieved from Wilddog
       readyCallback: function () {}
     }
   }